 The EB-2 NIW (along with any other I-140 petition) gets you a spot “in line” to file your green card application (Form I-485).
 You can file the EB-2 NIW and green card application at the same time, or you can file the green card application after the EB-2 NIW has already been sent in or approved.
 What you cannot do is file a green card application on its own.
 You can read more about the nuances of filing timelines here.

 Who qualifies for the EB-2 NIW criteria?

-There are two parts to qualifying for the EB-2 NIW:
+There are two steps to qualifying for the EB-2 NIW:

-You can qualify for this part of the EB-2 NIW if you fall into one of the following categories:
+First, you must fall into one of the following categories: